luciVuc/browser-cjs/README.md

 </script>
 ```

-is an example of a `script` tag which, in addition to loading the `require.js` file, specifies the base URL for all relative links, specifies a stylesheet and some pre-requisite (probably non-CommonJS compatible) scripts to load, and indicates the file to execute first as the main entry point of the application.
+In the example above the `script` tag, in addition to loading the `require.js` file, specifies the base URL for all relative links, specifies also a stylesheet and some pre-requisite (probably non-CommonJS compatible) scripts to load, and indicates the file to load and execute first as the main entry point of the application.

 ### Example

-Following is an example of an application that uses **[browser-cjs](#browser-cjs)**' `require` function to load the `package.json` file of this package and display the package `name`, `description` and `version` of the package, as well as the `version` of the preloaded `jquery` library.
+Next is a sample app that uses **[browser-cjs](#browser-cjs)**' `require` function to load the `package.json` file of this package and display the package `name`, `description` and `version` of the package, as well as the `version` of the preloaded `jquery` library.

 ```html
 <!DOCTYPE html>